-Specifies the cost estimation model or cost study must include rates for providers at each tier of the state's tiered system for measuring quality and variations in the cost of child care services by geographic area, type of provider, and age of child, and the additional costs associated with providing inclusive child care services.
+Specifies the cost estimation model or cost study must include rates for direct child care services that are sufficient to cover providers' fixed costs and reflect rates for providers the cost of child care at each tier of the state's tiered system for measuring quality and variations in the cost of child care services by geographic area, type of provider, and age of child, and the additional costs associated with providing inclusive child care services.
 Additionally, states must certify payment rates enable providers not at the highest tier to increase quality.